Baxi or Vaillant: Boiler Comparison & Reviews

 |System||£740 – £1,127||£590 – £1,500|

 A standard Baxi warranty will see that you're covered for 2 years, but depending on the model you could be covered for as long as 10 years.
 No matter the length of the warranty, it will only cover the boiler itself and the integrated controls, not any additional accessories such as the thermostat.

 Reading the terms of a warranty can be confusing, but not when it comes to finding out more about Baxi boilers.
 Their warranties have been approved by the Plain English Campaign, meaning that they're simple to get your head around.

 Vaillant boilers come with a standard warranty of between 2-5 years, covering the parts and labour.
 For even more peace of mind, many of their units offer the opportunity to increase it to 7-10 years when installed by a Vaillant Advance installer.
 During a Vaillant warranty, boiler component failures are covered, but if the fault is caused by contaminated water, you will be charged for the repairs.

 There are benefits to having either a Baxi or Vaillant boiler installed, but some of their advantages are different, which could make one more suited to your home than the other.

 If you're looking to relocate your boiler to a new location – especially if it's away from an external wall – then Baxi is likely to be your best bet.
 The twin flue system offers greater flexibility when it comes to installation, making it much more likely that the boiler can be installed in your desired location.

 Ultimately though, for many, the decision to go with one boiler manufacturer over another comes down to budget.
-More often than not, Baxi boilers are the cheapest option but it’s worth remembering that the stainless steel heat exchanger found in Vaillant boilers increases efficiency for lower energy bills, extends the life of the boiler and greatly reduces the risk of a fault.
+More often than not, Baxi boilers are the cheapest option but it’s worth considering model efficiencies levels as this can impact your energy bills; extends the life of the boiler, and greatly reduce the risk of a fault.